Skip to main content

 UK geography professor Richard Schein hopes to shed some local, Lexington light on students this fall with a Community 101 class being offered to university students through UK's College of Arts & Sciences.

 "We've been an urban society since the 1920s," said Schein.
-"It's important for our students to become urban citizens,
+"It's important for our students to become urban citizens, understanding gentrification, immigration, school districts and other city

 By Rebekah Tilley